aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 ~~~
 The function replaces the known Fortran extensions with the new
 extension provided by the user in all files from the source file
 list argument.
-With this definition, the `OBJECTS` and `ANCHORS`
+With this definition, the variables that contain the
-variables become:
+list of object and anchor files can be written as:
 ~~~ make
 OBJECTS:=$(call source-to-extension,$(SOURCES),o)
 ANCHORS:=$(call source-to-extension,$(SOURCES),anc)